acl-sigur/acl-sigur.github.io/iwclul2017.md

 of interoperability and unification of different projects, applications and research groups   Appropriate topics include (but are not limited to):

-* Parsers, analysers and processing pipelines of Uralic languages</li>
+* Parsers, analysers and processing pipelines of Uralic languages
-* Lexical databases, electronic dictionaries</li>
+* Lexical databases, electronic dictionaries
 * Finished end-user applications aimed at Uralic languages, such as spelling or grammar checkers, machine translation or speech processing
-* Evaluation methods and gold standards, tagged corpora, treebanks</li>
+* Evaluation methods and gold standards, tagged corpora, treebanks
 * Reports on language-independent or unsupervised methods as applied to Uralic languages
 * Surveys and review articles on subjects related to computational